oceanprotocol-archive/predict-eth/challenges/main4.md

 To be eligible, competitors must produce the outcomes that this README guides.
 This includes:
 - Creating an Ocean data NFT
 - On the data NFT, setting a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
-- On the data NFT, setting email address (your email, or the given default)
 - Data NFT transfered to Ocean judges before the deadline
 - On Mumbai network, not another network